OctopusDeploy/docs/docs/octopus-cloud/index.md

 If the user already has an Octopus ID, they can **Sign in** to view their newly accessible instance within the correct Organization.
 Otherwise, they can **Register** for a new account with the email address the invitation was sent to.
 All invitees will be set with the **Instance User** role.
 Users with the **User Instance** role will not be able to change any instance account settings or invite other users.

-By default all invitees will be set with the permission of 'Everyone' within the Octopus instance and have no Space.
-Ensure you change these settings once they've signed in, so they can get started using Octopus.
+By default, all invitees will be granted the permission **Everyone** within the Octopus instance and will not be a member of a Space.
+After they have signed in for the first time, you need to invite them to the Space or Spaces they need access to.

 ## Set the Outage Window